dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 - Fever
 - Cough
 - Headache
-- Muscle and/or join aches and pains
+- Muscle and/or joint aches and pains
 - Sore throat
 - Chills
 - Runny nose